Toggle: English / Spanish

 Surgery is done using local numbing medicine, along with

-Surgery is most often an outpatient procedure.
-The surgeon will cut open the abscess and drain the pus.
-You will go home the same day.
+Surgery is most often an outpatient procedure, which means that you go home on the same day.
+The surgeon cuts open the abscess and drains the pus.

 If the pus collection is deep, you may need to stay in the hospital until the abscess has completely drained.

-After surgery, you will need warm sitz baths (sitting in a tub of warm water).
-This may help relieve pain, reduce swelling, and make the abscess easier to drain.
+After surgery, you need warm sitz baths (sitting in a tub of warm water).
+This helps relieve pain, reduce swelling, and make the abscess easier to drain.